Graduate Coursework

 Normally, all students in the PhD program in English must demonstrate a reading knowledge of French.
 Those whose proposed research requires a reading knowledge of languages other than French must have or acquire such knowledge (these specific requirements will be set by the individual student's thesis committee).
 With the written permission of the department, another language (including Old English) may be substituted for a reading knowledge of French.
 The language requirement must be completed by the end of the third year of the program.

-Courses outside the English Department
+Courses Outside the English Department